squeek502/resinator/docs/index.md

   + There doesn't appear to be any way to control the name of the `.rcpp` file (`/fo` does not affect it)
 - `/s <unknown>` will insert a bunch of resources with name `HWB` into the `.res`.
 I can't find any info on this except a note [on this page](https://learn.microsoft.com/en-us/cpp/windows/how-to-create-a-resource-script-file?view=msvc-170) saying that `HWB` is a resource name that is reserved by Visual Studio.
 The option seems to need a value but the value doesn't seem to have any affect on the `.res` contents and it seems to accept any value without complaint.
 - `/z` seems to always error with `fatal error RC1212: invalid option - /z argument missing substitute font name`.
 Not sure what type of value it's looking for, or what it would affect if it were provided a valid value.
-  + A value with `/` in it seems to get past the `argument missing substitute font name` error and will allow `rc.exe` to compile successfully as long as there is not a `FONT` resource in the `.rc`.
-If there is a `FONT` resource, then it will start erroring with `fatal error RW1023: I/O error seeking in file` and I haven't found a way to provide a value to `/z` that doesn't cause that.
+  + A value with `/` in it seems to get past the `argument missing substitute font name` error and will allow `rc.exe` to compile successfully.

 ## Common Resource Attributes / Memory Flags